W-Beatles/skywalking-java/docs/README.md

 The Java Agent for Apache SkyWalking, which provides the native tracing/metrics/logging/event abilities for Java projects.

-In here, you could learn how to set up Java agent for the Java Runtime Envrionment services.
+In here, you could learn how to set up Java agent for the Java Runtime Environment services.